-- Angular separation between Venus and the Sun never exceeds ~48°. - Ptolemaic geocentric system explained this by putting Venus on an epicycle, and the epicycle goes around the earth at the same rate as the Sun. (center of epicycle is always in the same direction as the Sun). - But if that was true, Venus would never be in full phase, only crescent phase would be visible from the Earth.
+- Angular separation between Venus and the Sun never exceeds $\sim 48^{\circ}$ . - Ptolemaic geocentric system explained this by putting Venus on an epicycle, ٠ that goes around the earth at the same rate as the Sun. (center of epicycle is always in the same direction as the Sun). - But if that was true, Venus would never be in full phase, only crescent phase would • be visible from the Earth.